nervous-energy/connells-readme/README.md

 ## The Craft

 This early lesson in algorithmic thinking was hammered home to me many more times as a doctor.
-Medical practice is about recognising patterns and approaching problems in a highly structured way.
-And yet, the profession is anything but robotic – good doctors understand people.
-The *craft* of medicine is about combining knowledge and technical skill with difficult, high-stakes conversations.
+Medical practice is about recognising patterns and approaching problems in a structured way.
+And yet the profession is anything but robotic – good doctors understand people.
+The *craft* of medicine is about __combining knowledge and technical skill with difficult, high-stakes conversations__.
 The same lessons hold true in business leadership.

 #### A diagnostic pathway for businesses:
-I encourage everyone who works with me to ask hard questions often.
 From experience I think most of the big organisational problems can be diagnosed by asking the following:

 |               | Question                        |
 | --------------|---------------------------------|